 On my NWCN show, I promised to list the drought tolerant plants that I am showing on TV.
 Here they are:

 I am hosting a garden tour to Australia in January of 2016!
 I love Australia!
 I love going down under in our winter!
 I love checking out great gardens!
 I love tasting local wine!
 I love good company!
 I love Kangaroos!

 January 16 through Jan 31, 2016.
 The Super Bowl is Feb 7 so we will be home in plenty of time for the game.

 If you are interested, contact Brad Cilly at Northwest Travel Service, 425-313-1691.

+Check out great ideas for small patios and decks.
 Do you have a question or are you just curious about something around the garden?
 Submit your dilemma for consideration for a "Ciscoe Save Me" segment.
 Send an email (with pictures if possible) to firstname.lastname@example.org and your question might make it on T.V.